xavierartot/workflow-fcc/README.md

 Accelerate your environment and development

 ###It's doing the follow tasks:
-- reload the browser at each change with Livereload
+- reload the browser each time your save your file
-- Jade compilation to index.html
+- Jade compilation to index.html, with different option(you choice)
-- check the syntax Javascript with Jshint (you can configure the level in a dot file)
+- check the syntax Javascript inlive with Jshint (you can configure the level in a dot file)
 - compile the javascript js/_main.js to js/main.js
 - sass compitaltion css/main.scss to css/maincss
+- after saved your file, each error in your code send an popup

 ###The prerequisites necessaries:
 - You need to have Node, NPM and Grunt installed.